WHAT IS STORMWATER?

 When it rains or snows, the water soaks into the ground, evaporates back into the atmosphere or runs off.
 This runoff, also known as storm water, has some obvious impacts such as flooding and erosion.
 Some less obvious, but equally important, impacts of stormwater runoff include increased pollution, reduced ground water supplies, and lower stream flows during dry spells.
 Traditionally, stormwater has been seen as a nuisance to be collected and dumped into the nearest ditch or stream and disposed of.
 Unfortunately, such an approach neglects the reality that most of us live or work downstream of someone else.
 As a result, our neighbor's nuisance becomes our problem, which in turn becomes a problem for our downstream neighbors.
 Check out this glossary of terms https://www.oberk.com/watercycleglossaryofterms to understand more about the earth's water cycle.

 The Borough manages stormwater through local stormwater management regulations.
 Residents are required to submit a Stormwater Management Plan for installation of any new or replacement impervious coverage over 499 square feet.
-Click here to view the Borough's complete storm water regulations.
+Click here to view the Borough's stormwater management regulations.
 Click here to view special requirements for small projects.

 The Borough is required to obtain a permit under the National Pollutant Discharge Elimination System (NPDES) in order to operate a storm sewer system.
 The permit, called a Municipal Separate Storm Sewer System (MS4) permit, requires the Borough to take certain steps to ensure that stormwater in the Borough is properly managed and controlled.
 It also requires that the Borough educate the public about storm water impacts, as well as provide opportunities for public involvement and participation.
 To read more about the MS4 program, permits and impacts click on the links below: